kredati/cin3010s20/syllabus.0.1.md

 #### Contact
 I cannot guarantee a response in a particular window of time; I will do my best to respond within two business days of emails and Slack DMs.
 That said, especially if it's a time sensitive matter, I encourage you to send a follow-up email if I haven't gotten back to you within a week.
 I will _thank_ you for the reminder; it is not remotely an imposition.

+#### Accessibility
+I aim for universal accessibility in my course design, but this is not always possbile.
+If you have any concerns about accessibility issues (documented or undocumented, of whatever kind), please confer with me early and often about them.
+We will work together collaboratively to address your concerns.